usma0118/magnet2torrent/README.md

 A Python based tool that converts magnet links to .torrent files.

-## How to Use
+## TODO

-`python Magnet_To_Torrent2.py <magnet link> [torrent file]`

-### Example

-`python Magnet_To_Torrent2.py -m "magnet:?xt=urn:btih:49fbd26322960d982da855c54e36df19ad3113b8&dn=ubuntu-12.04-desktop-i386.iso&tr=udp%3A%2F%2Ftracker.openbittorrent.com" -o ubunut12-04.iso`
+- TODO: Add https://github.com/ngosang/trackerslist/ trackers to torrents for getting better results and cache files for 24 hours.
+- TODO: Fix folder watcher
+- TODO: Abstract out Torrent handler for reusability
+- TODO: Add proxy support for client. (may be VPN)
+- TODO: Support for transmissionrpc direct addition (transmission has python package transmissionrpc)

 ## Licenses

 All code is licensed under the [GPL version 3](http://www.gnu.org/licenses/gpl.html)

-This has been inspired by the Magnet2Torrent from https://github.com/danfolkes/Magnet2Torrent.
+This has been greatly inspired by [Magnet2Torrent](https://github.com/danfolkes/Magnet2Torrent)